- What Is It?

 - Being sedentary

-- Weak diaphragm (results in inability to fully expand the lungs)
+- Weak diaphragm (results in the inability to fully expand the lungs)

 - Weak abdominal muscles (causes coughs to be ineffective)